TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/TwoReasonsToUseServices/Index.rst

 of file you are trying to read, greatly simplifying the implementation of code relying on such services.
-Any extension can add new subtypes handling, say 'mp3' for example, and this subtype will automatically be available to code that uses the “fileMeta” service.
+Any extension can add new subtypes handling, say 'mp3' for example, and this subtype will automatically be available to code that uses the "fileMeta" service.